shenhuiying2017/azure-docs.es-es/articles/multi-factor-authentication/multi-factor-authentication-get-started-cloud.md

 		You can visit http://aka.ms/mfasetup to create app passwords or change your MFA Setting.
 Please bookmark this.

-		NOTE: Before entering an app password, you will need to clear the sign-in information (delete sign-in info), restart the application,   and sign-in with the username and app password.
-Follow the steps documented : http://technet.microsoft.com/library/dn270518.aspx#apppassword.
+		NOTE: Before entering an app password, you will need to clear the sign-in information (delete sign-in info), restart the application, and sign in with the username and app password.
+Follow the steps documented: http://technet.microsoft.com/library/dn270518.aspx#apppassword.

 		Watch a video showing these steps at http://g.microsoftonline.com/1AX00en/175.